Luadoo/Luadoo/README.md

 ## Latent Representation

-Nice to meet you, I am a Chinese boy currently pursuing a Ph.D. in Artificial Intelligence at Ajou University, Republic of Korea, under the supervision of Prof. Wonjun Hwang since September 2021.
+Nice to meet you, I am a Chinese student currently pursuing a Ph.D. in Artificial Intelligence at Ajou University, Republic of Korea, under the supervision of Prof. Wonjun Hwang since September 2021.
 Prior to that, I earned my BS degree in Telecommunications from Jeju National University and my MS degree in Computer Science and Engineering.
-My research interests during my Ph.D. studies include neural network quantization and knowledge distillation for image analysis, with a focus on deployment on hardware, including end-to-end smart devices.
+My research interests during my Ph.D. studies include neural network quantization and knowledge distillation for image analysis.

+And also, Also, I love Mountaineering 🗻 and Photography 📸.

 ## Study by Coursera Course
 * Neural Networks and Deep Learning - - Andrew Ng, Kian Katanforoosh, Younes BensoudaMourri